reidst/VanillaSwirl/README.md

 ```sh
 $ scripts/generate.sh
 ```
-6. If you have existing servers you wish to add to VanillaSwirl, you can do so:
+6. If you have existing servers you wish to add to VanillaSwirl, do so:
 ```sh
 $ scripts/add.sh <old server path>
 ```